Qard/express-coffee/README.md

 # express-coffee
 Express-coffee is an express middleware that automatically compiles and serves coffeescript files.
+Live compilation can be easily disabled so you aren't wasting resources in production.
+A request for /javascripts/file.js will result in a recompilation check for /coffeescripts/file.coffee, if live is enabled.
+Recompilation only occurs if the .coffee file is newer than the .js file.

 ## WARNING: 0.0.2 has breaking changes.
 If you use this, update your code.